JoeanAmier/XHS-Downloader/README_EN.md

 <img src="static/screenshot/获取Cookie示意图.png" alt="">
 <h1>🗳 Download Records</h1>
 <p>XHS-Downloader will store the IDs of downloaded content in a database.
 When downloading the same content again, XHS-Downloader will automatically skip the file download (even if the content file does not exist).
 If you want to re-download the content file, please delete the corresponding content ID from the database and then use XHS-Downloader to download the content file again!</p>
+<p>This feature is enabled by default.
+If it is turned off, XHS-Downloader will check if the file exists.
+If the file exists, it will skip the download!</p>
 <h1>♥️ Support the Project</h1>
 <p>If <b>XHS-Downloader</b> has been helpful to you, please consider giving it a <b>Star</b> ⭐.
 Thank you for your support!</p>
 <table>